quasarframework/quasar/docs/src/pages/vue-composables/use-id.md

 badge: Quasar v2.15+
 ---

-The `useId()` composable returns an "id" which is a ref() that can be used as a unique identifier to apply to a DOM node attribute.
+The `useId()` composable returns a Vue Ref holding a string that can be used as a unique identifier to apply to a DOM node attribute.

 Should you supply a function (`getValue` from the typing below) to get the value that the id might have, it will make sure to keep it updated.